appflower/appflower-docs/getstarted/8_2_studio_database_query_tool.md

 SELECT * FROM products WHERE name="MacBook Pro";
 </pre>

-NOTE: SQL stands for ***Structured Query Language***.
+NOTICE: : SQL stands for ***Structured Query Language***.
 It is a way to work with databases.
 SQL commands can retrieve, insert, delete or update data.
 It is a very powerful, yet easy to understand technology that works with nearly all database engines out there.

 For a quick overview, please follow the link: